Azure-Samples/active-directory-dotnet-daemon/README.md

 1. Open the `TodoListDaemon\App.Config` file
 1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
-1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoList_daemon_v1` application copied from the Azure portal.
+1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `todoList_web_daemon_v1` application copied from the Azure portal.
-1. Find the app key `ida:AppKey` and replace the existing value with the key you saved during the creation of the `TodoList_daemon_v1` app, in the Azure portal.
+1. Find the app key `ida:AppKey` and replace the existing value with the key you saved during the creation of the `todoList_web_daemon_v1` app, in the Azure portal.
-1. Find the app key `todo:TodoListResourceId` and replace the existing value with the proposed Application ID URI `api://{clientId}`.
+1. Find the app key `todo:TodoListResourceId` and replace the existing value with the App ID URI you registered earlier for the todoListService_web_daemon_v1 app.
+For instance use `https://<your_tenant_name>/todoListService_web_daemon_v1`, where `<your_tenant_name>` is the name of your Azure AD tenant.
-1. Find the app key `todo:TodoListBaseAddress` and replace the existing value with the base address of the TodoListService_daemon_v1 project (by default `https://localhost:44321/`).
+1. Find the app key `todo:TodoListBaseAddress` and replace the existing value with the base address of the todoListService_web_daemon_v1 project (by default `https://localhost:44321/`).

 **NOTE:** The TodoListService's `ida:Audience` and TodoListDaemon's `todo:TodoListResourceId` app key values must not only match the App ID URI you configured, but they must also match each other exactly.
 This mach includes casing.
 Otherwise calls to the TodoListService /api/todolist endpoint will fail with "Error: unauthorized".